-Building on this, the new Calgary Parking Policies is a consolidation of the numerous updates made since 2011.
+Building on this, the Calgary Parking Policies is a consolidation of the numerous updates made since 2011.
 These updates continue the evolution of parking policies and strategies in a changing city.
-In 2021, Council approved the integration of Calgary Parking Authority into City of Calgary to achieve greater synergies and reduce costs through more efficient operations.
-This most recent update of Calgary Parking Policies incorporates this direction and adjusts the roles and responsibilities of different policies to reflect the change.
+In 2022, Council directed Administration to update the Calgary Parking Policies to streamline the process for changes to paid parking zones.
+This most recent update of Calgary Parking Policies incorporates this direction and outlines the policy and processes for Administration to utilize for implementing or changing paid parking zones.